 - June's support skills are also powerful as her 150 SP skill increases attack damage by 25% to all units.
 Combine that with above, have someone be at full support, and you can easily break the game.
 Furthermore, nothing's preventing you from either spamming SP recovery items on whoever's paired with her or using the infinite SP trick described below, allowing you to cast the skill 8 times in a row, tripling your entire party's damage output until the end of the following turn.

 - For even more attack damage insanity, there's also Hibana's skill that costs only 100 SP, but boosts attack by 75% to her associated pair unit.
-Add in the potential to stack buffs, and you get a team that can cut down bosses like they were nothing.
+Add in the potential to stack buffs, and you get a team that can cut down bosses and Elite Mooks like they were nothing.

-- Players can get an infinite amount of SP with the Reiji-Xiaomu, any other pair unit with Ulala, and Chrom-Lucina combo, similar to the Reiji-Aledy combo: Chrom and Lucina get a skill that increases anyone's max HP and SP by 50% and all other stats by 10%, Reiji and Xiaomu get a skill that fully refills anyone else's SP at a cost of 100 SP and Ulala starts with a skill that restores 50% of anyone else's SP at a cost of 50 SP.
+- Players can get an infinite amount of SP with the Reiji-Xiaomu, any other pair unit with Ulala, and Chrom-Lucina combo, similar to the Reiji-Aledy combo: Chrom and Lucina get a skill that increases anyone's max HP and SP by 50% and all other stats by 10% (A Game-Breaker skill in of itself for turning your teams into a Badass Army if you invest the time), Reiji and Xiaomu get a skill that fully refills anyone else's SP at a cost of 100 SP and Ulala starts with a skill that restores 50% of anyone else's SP at a cost of 50 SP.
 In short, Chrom uses his skill on whoever has Ulala, Ulala uses hers on Chrom to max out his SP, he uses his skill on Ulala again, at which point whoever has Ulala now has double the maximum SP, which Reiji can then restore, allowing both of them to provide infinite amounts of SP to anyone who needs it once Chrom uses his skill on Reiji as well.
 The only downside is that Reiji and Chrom will not be able to learn these sets of skills until they are at level 33 which usually won't happen until the last 10 chapters, three of those with all three separated, in the first playthrough unless you're using challenge stages to grind.

 - While Mirage Cancels are of marginal use at best during the first playthrough (you should just stick with the SP Attack for more damage and if your opponent is defeated you get more SP), they become by far the biggest Game-Breaker in the entire game in New Game+ where you can use them as many times as you want in a single combo: you can use your carryover CP to instantly max out any move that recovers a lot of XP when used, stack the XP recovery buff to triple your XP gain and use any combination of equipment and skills to give you -30% Mirage Cancel cost and you can essentially take down any enemy in a single combo regardless of how much HP they have as long as you can time the Red Mirage Cancel correctly.
 Zephyr and Vashyron benefit from this the most because of how many hits they can land in their combos.